zacherytcox/stelligent-u/04-vpcs/README.md

 instance, can you still reach the instance from the outside?_

 Test it out with the AWS console.

+>No, the public EC2 instance was our only way to connect to the private EC2 instance.

 #### Lab 4.1.8: Network ACL